On identifiability and consistency of the nugget in Gaussian spatial process models: Asymptotic theory for estimation and prediction

 \subsubsection{Consistency of the maximum likelihood estimator}

-{ We start to show the consistency of the maximum likelihood estimator of the nugget $\widehat{\tau}^2_n$, and the microergodic parameter $\widehat{\sigma}_n^2 \phi_1^{2 \nu}$ under Assumption \ref{assump:1}.
-As will be clear from the proof, the consistency of the nugget $\widehat{\tau}^2_n$ is true without Assumption \ref{assump:1} on the lower bound for eigenvalues, and $\widehat{\tau}^2_n$ remains consistent even when $\sigma^2$ and $\phi$ are misspecified. }
+{ {We begin our development of} the consistency of the maximum likelihood estimator of the nugget $\widehat{\tau}^2_n$ and the microergodic parameter $\widehat{\sigma}_n^2 \phi_1^{2 \nu}$ under Assumption~\ref{assump:1}. {We point out that} the consistency of the nugget $\widehat{\tau}^2_n$ is true without Assumption \ref{assump:1} on the lower bound for eigenvalues, and $\widehat{\tau}^2_n$ remains consistent even when $\sigma^2$ and $\phi$ are misspecified. }

 \begin{theorem} Assume that $(\tau_0^2, \sigma_0^2) \in D$, $\chi_n: = \{s_1, \ldots, s_n\}$ satisfy